praetoriandigital/cub-docs/readme.md

 ```

 When loaded, widget adds an interaction to the web page by rendering its
-components in target DOM elements which you define.
+components in target DOM elements that you define.
 Widget takes configuration
 parameters via ``cub.start()`` method.
 Required parameter for all actions is
 ``apiKey``.
 Before you can use the widget, you have to register your
 application in Cub Admin and get an API key.